QED1224/Toontown-Resources/Guide.md

 randWeight = minWeight + (maxWeight - minWeight) * randNum
 randWeight = int(round(randWeight * 16))
 ```
-Where `minWeight` and `maxWeight` represented the fish's minimum and maximum weight respectively, and `minRodWeight`

 If no `fishList` was associated with the calculated `rarity` value, a Balloon Fish weighing 0lbs was caught.